*Last Updated – August 8, 2024*

 EARLY LIFE:

 Mackenzie Lee Trottier was born to parents Paul and Gina Trottier.
-The eldest of three children, she grew up in Saskatoon, Saskatchewan, Canada, where those around her describe her as being a smart, kind and gentle person.
+The eldest of three children, she grew up in Saskatoon, Saskatchewan, Canada, where those around her described her as being a smart, kind and gentle person.
 Not only did she have a love for animals, she also had a talent for singing and dancing, which brought joy to those who watched her perform.

 LEAD UP TO DISAPPEARANCE:

 Mackenzie was last seen leaving her parents’ residence in the 300 block of Trent Crescent, in Saskatoon’s College Park East neighbourhood, on the evening of December 21, 2020.
-Before entering a ride-hailing video, she’d told her family that she would see them around Christmas, which was only a few days away.
+Before entering a ride-hailing vehicle, she’d told her family that she would see them around Christmas, which was only a few days away.

 According to her parents, she did not appear under duress.